DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

    :scale: 50%
    :align: right

-The Current Status screen will show you the current values for eight channels on the motor shield on your |EX-CS|.
+The Current Status screen will show you the current values for up to eight channels on the motor shield on your |EX-CS|.

 To access the Current Meter screen either: